AustenLamacraft/academic-kickstart/content/lectures/spin-models/index.md

 ---

-- Now harmonic approximation means we are close to AFM in original variables
+- Harmonic approximation means: close to AFM in original variables

 - Oscillator Hamiltonian is now
 `$$